 - Some vegetables are higher in proteins, such as broccoli and avocado.

 - Protein powders such as hemp, potato, rice, pumpkin, sunflower and pea protein.
-You can buy soy protein powders but I would not recommend consuming too much isolated soy (especially in a protein powder form) as it is high in plant estrogens, and there is some evidence that they can mess with human hormones.
-But you don’t need to be too concerned about this if you aren’t using soy every day; plus it is a great nutritionally compete food if you buy organic and use in moderation.
+You can buy soy protein powders, but I would not recommend consuming too much isolated soy (especially in a protein powder form) as it is high in plant estrogens and there is some evidence that they can mess with human hormones.
+But you don’t need to be too concerned about this if you aren’t using soy every day, plus it is a great nutritionally compete food if you buy organic and use in moderation.
 Again, protein powders aren’t considered whole foods plant based, but I feel the need to use them myself.

 - Wholegrains such as granary bread, buckwheat, spelt, sweetcorn, brown pasta, brown rice, millet, amaranth, lentils, pulses and quinoa.

 - White, red, purple, new, and sweet potatoes.

 - Vegetables such as parsnips, yams, beetroots and carrots.

 - High sugar fruits such as bananas, pineapple, mango, grapes and papaya.